 Material and method

 Locale of the study: The finger millet and barnyard millet-based value- added product.
-It was prepared and developed in food laboratory of department of Food science and Nutrition, Procurement of raw material
+It was prepared and developed in food laboratory of Department of Food Science and Nutrition.
+Procurement of raw material

 For the preparation of products raw materials viz.
 Ragi, Barnyard millet, beetroot, carrot, moringa and sprouted flour (grams, mung, soyabean), soya bean oil, flex seed jaggary powder, were purchased in bulk from the local market of Rawatpur Kanpur.
 Perishable items like butter and refined oil, ghee, sesame seed, were purchased at the same day of preparation.